Owen Graduate School of Management: History

 The Board of Trust passed the school's founding resolution on May 5, 1967, and operations as the Graduate School of Management began in September 1969 with twelve faculty members and six students.
 Classes met in a renovated funeral home, a gift from Mr. and Mrs. David K. Wilson.
 The building was named Alexander Hall in honor of Henry Clay Alexander, a Vanderbilt alum and president of J.P.
 Morgan.

 It was under Dean Samuel B. Richmond, that the school was named for Ralph and Lulu Owen.
 Following the deaths of both Mr. and Mrs. Owen, their estates gave $33.5 million to The Owen School, said to be the largest gift to a U.S. business school at that time.
 That sum raised the total of their gifts to more than $62 million.

 The Owen School moved from Alexander Hall to Management Hall in 1982.
 Management Hall is connected to Mechanical Engineering Hall, which is home to the Executive MBA program.
 Management Hall also houses the Walker Library collection of more than 50,000 volumes, more than 900 periodical titles, reference works, and electronic databases.
 The library was named in honor of Anne Marie and Thomas B. Walker, Jr.

 At present, about 25% of the student body are international students, and 33% are women.
 Finance was the most popular area for Vanderbilt MBA students in 2007–8; 43 percent accepted jobs in that field.
 Eight percent of faculty members have owned a business.

 In July 2023, Thomas Steenburgh became the Ralph Owen Dean and Professor of Marketing.
 He began his academic career at Harvard Business School.

 Programs

 The Owen Graduate School of Management is accredited by the AACSB International (The Association to Advance Collegiate Schools of Business) and is a full member of the Executive MBA Council (EMBAC).

-The Owen Graduate School's programs are organized by students' career progression and interest.
-The classifications are: Young Professional Programs, Early Career Programs, Executive Programs, and Health Care Programs.